cs-eliseev/docker-for-laravel/README.md

 ## License

-The IP CSE HELPERS is open-source PHP library licensed under the MIT license.
+The DOCKER FOR LARAVEL set of settings and configurations licensed under the MIT license.
 Please see [License File](https://github.com/cs-eliseev/docker-for-laravel/blob/master/LICENSE.md) for more information.

 ***